1990s

 "Keeping Secrets"

-Suzanne Somers acted on the tv series Three's Company and later released an adiobiography, about living her childhood with an alcoholic parent.
-She described how her childhood consisted of the illusion of a stable family, when really the family life revolved around hiding her father's alcoholism.
+Suzanne Somers acted on the tv series Three's Company and later released an autobiography, about living her childhood with an alcoholic parent.
+She discussed how her childhood revolved around hiding her father's alcoholism from others.
 Somers described alcoholism as a disease that needs to be prevented from affecting future generations.

 Carl Sagan